 Have you ever been invited inside one of the doors in your photographs?

 I have actually, but I have never accepted.
 And I’ll tell you why: I like the mystique of not knowing what happens behind the closed doors, for the large part.
 Even though I am terribly curious and incredibly intent on wanting to discover or even dream up the stories of the home-owners and the history of the homes.
 Yet, I would like it to be my decision to cross that border and to alter that dynamic.

 What are the criteria for the doors that you photograph?

 None, whatsoever.
 I have even photographed a few aluminum doors – even the gold kind.

 Which is your favourite door?

 That question is impossible to answer I’m afraid.
-Simply because, my favourite keeps changing.
+Simply because my favourite keeps changing.
 What I can say, for a fact, is that I have an incredible penchant for post-war / mid-century modern build – there’s one in Misrah San Alwigi, lovingly converted by A Collective, which I lust over every time I visit my mum, who lives a couple of doors away.
-And just along Old Railway, is the gloriously quirky, pink and green, wide-fronted WilMarVille on Old Railway Road – both houses I constantly and persistently keep photographing throughout the seasons and times of day.
+And just along Old Railway, is the gloriously quirky, pink and green, wide-fronted WilMarVille on Old Railway Road – both houses I constantly and persistently keep photographing throughout the seasons and times of the day.

 Have you photographed your own front door?